feurbano/data_management_2018/sections/section_2/l2_dbmovement.md

 1. Calculate number of locations per animal per month
 2. Calculate average distance per animal per month
 3. Find animals at same place at the same time
-4. Find locations of an animal in the home range (convex hulls) of another animal
+4. Find how many locations falls in the home range (convex hulls) of another animal
-5. Calculate percentage of location per land cover type per animal
+6. Find the GPS position stored in the database that is closest to the city of Trento
+7. Is the average distance covered between 8 p.m. and 8 a.m smaller or bigger than the average distance covered between 8 a.m. and 8 p.m?
+8. Is the average distance covered in winter smaller or bigger than in summer?